This Tofu Stir Fry is a tasty and healthy one-pot dinner that gets ready in less than 30 minutes.

 Meal Prep Tips

-Double the recipe!
-This recipe serves 4 people, doubling it would make 8 servings.
-I would freeze half and use it a couple of weeks later for an easy weeknight meal.
+- Double the recipe!
+This recipe serves 4 people; doubling it would make 8 servings.
+I would freeze half and use it a few weeks later for an easy weeknight meal.

 Serving Suggestion

 The best way to enjoy this tofu stir fry is with aromatic jasmine rice.
-You can serve it with any other variety of rice as well.
+For a low carb meal, serve it with shirataki rice or quinoa with a side of smashed cucumber salad and a drizzle of chilli oil.

-For a complete vegan dinner, I serve it with a quick fried, chili oil noodles, or pineapple fried rice.
+For an family dinner serve it with chili oil noodles, or pineapple fried rice.

 Ingredients